Internet-Draft Mission Audit Transparency August 2026

 #5 lifecycle: completed iss=as.example.com t0+6h

 A compliance auditor in another domain, holding none of these deployments' logs, takes the Transparent Statement for #2, verifies the Receipt against the Transparency Service's published key and the inclusion proof, retrieves the Consent Evidence under access control, and rehashes the retained object to compare against the committed digest.
-The auditor now knows that exact disclosure was registered at t0 and has not since been altered, dropped, or reordered, without trusting the Mission Issuer's own records.
+The auditor now knows that exact disclosure was registered at t0, included in the service's signed tree head, and unaltered since, without trusting the Mission Issuer's own records.
+Detecting a later drop or reorder by the service rests on trusting that single service or reconciling across several (Section 11).

-Two failures are distinct (Section 8.1).
+Two failures are distinct (Section 9.1).
 If the retrieved Consent Evidence hashes to a value other than the committed digest, the retained record was altered after registration: an integrity failure, and the auditor rejects it.
-If the record cannot be retrieved at all, the auditor still knows from the Receipt that record #2 was registered at t0 and not reordered, but cannot confirm its content: an audit failure, not proof of tampering.
+If the record cannot be retrieved at all, the auditor still knows from the Receipt that record #2 was registered at t0 and included in a signed tree head, but cannot confirm its content: an audit failure, not proof of tampering.

 It does not make a dishonest producer honest.
 A producer can register a false record; transparency makes the false record permanent, attributable, and visible to every auditor, which is accountability, not prevention, the transparency substrate's own model ([RFC9943]).
 It also proves only that a record was registered, not that the action the record describes occurred or was authorized; that is the evidence's own semantics.
 And because statements commit by hash, a Receipt without the retrievable evidence proves only that some record was logged, not what it said.